sarahbarron/Stream-3-Project/README.md

 ### References
 - Thanks to [Dalibor Nasevic's article](https://dalibornasevic.com/posts/2-permanently-remove-files-and-folders-from-git-repo) which helped me with the commands to remove all env.py files from my git commit history.
 - I used the [CKEDITOR documentation](https://django-ckeditor.readthedocs.io/en/latest/) to give me a text editor and image uploader for my News & Special Offers content field.
-- This article helped me with runtime error dictionary changed size during iteration is was getting while trying to iterate and remove items from a dictionary [QUORA Article](https://www.quora.com/Working-in-Python-how-can-I-delete-items-while-iterating-over-a-dictionary)
+- [QUORA Article](https://www.quora.com/Working-in-Python-how-can-I-delete-items-while-iterating-over-a-dictionary) This article helped me with the "RUNTIME ERROR dictionary changed size during iteration" I used their tip to change the dictionary to a list.

 [![Build Status](https://travis-ci.org/sarahbarron/Stream-3-Project.svg?branch=master)](https://travis-ci.org/sarahbarron/Stream-3-Project)